Making Safety a Priority

 - Avoid distractions – A large percentage of motorcycle wrecks involve drivers who never saw riders.
-While inattention alone can cause a motorist to miss a nearby rider prior to making a move, distraction plays a significant role in limiting their ability to see what’s around them.
+While inattention alone can cause a motorist to miss a nearby rider before making a move, distraction plays a significant role in limiting their ability to see what’s around them.
 When behind the wheel, drivers should make the task of driving their only task.
 This means avoiding distractions such as cell phone use, texting, eating or drinking, adjusting music, reading, or talking to passengers – all of which can take a motorist’s manual, mental, and visual attention off the road.

-- Look for riders – Drivers without distractions can still miss nearby riders when they fail to scan their surroundings, especially prior to changing lanes, making turns, or entering intersections.
+- Look for riders – Drivers without distractions can still miss nearby riders when they fail to scan their surroundings, especially before changing lanes, making turns, or entering intersections.
 Before you make any move behind the wheel, make sure the coast is clear by checking all mirrors, turning your head to check blind spots, and signaling your intent.
 Check twice for riders.

 Negligence & Preventable Accidents